acumos/kubernetes-client/docs/deploy-in-private-k8s.rst

 the process varies depending upon the type of solution (simple or composite), and inclusion of specific optional features (Data Broker, Probe):

 #.
-At the Acumos platform, the user selects "deploy to private k8s cloud", and
+At the Acumos platform, the user selects "deploy to local" (in the current
-   follows this optional procedure to setup a private k8s cluster
+   release this is limited to a "private k8s cloud").

-   * A: the user selects a link to "download a k8s cluster setup script"
-   * B: the user saves the script on a host where the k8s cluster will be installed
-   * C: the user executes the setup script and a k8s cluster is installed

-#.
-The user requests to download the deployable solution

-   * A: the user selects a link to "download the solution and deployment script"
+   * A: the user selects the "Download Solution Package" button
    * B: the portal-marketplace calls the /getSolutionZip API of the k8s-client service
    * C: the k8s-client calls the Solution Controller APIs of the